-Everybody loves reading about a smart character who wields her intelligence like a battle-axe.
+Everybody loves reading about a smart character who wields her intelligence like a battle-ax.

-And building out a believable, yet rewarding, arc for geniuses?
+And how do you build out a believable, but rewarding arc for these characters?

-So I’ve sketched out some “shortcuts” to help (shortcuts in quotes, because you can stretch some of these out over a full-length novel).
+So I’ve sketched out 13 “shortcuts” to help (shortcuts in quotes, because you can stretch some of these out over a full-length novel).

 These tools will let you show how smart your characters are, and let you build super-intelligent characters from scratch.